Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ## Overview

-### Syntax for references to extensions
+### Syntax for links to extensions

+To refer to an extension function/property, it's possible to use one of the following syntax constructs:

+* `[functionName]` - like with top-level functions or members in class scope
+* `[Type.functionName]` where `Type` is a receiver - like with member functions outside class scope

-References to extension functions/properties can be done in two ways: via simple reference like `[functionName]` or with additional receiver `Type` like `[Type.functionName]`.
-The behaviour for extension properties is the same as for extension functions and while a document will mostly use `function` wording, it could be treated as `function/property`.
+> Note: the behaviour for links to extension properties is the same as for links to extension functions and while a
+> document will mostly use `function` in text, it could be treated as `function/property`.

 ```kotlin
 fun String.extension() {}